pwolter/DisasterRecovery/README.md

 ### Project description

-The project is divided in three main components:
+The project is divided into three main components:

 #### 1. ETL Pipeline